ghimirerohan/erpnextCCDis/custom_erp/docs/fonepay_integration.md

 ### Acceptance tests

 1. Generate QR from `/jsapp/qrpay` (Customer Payment) and confirm realtime update to SUCCESS after scanning using Fonepay dev app; verify `Payment Entry` created with correct customer and allocation.
-2. Simulate no WS: run scheduler `bench --site development.localhost execute custom_erp.custom_erp.api.fonepay.scheduled_process_unprocessed_qrs` and confirm status resolution.
+2. Simulate no WS: run scheduler `bench --site development.localhost execute custom_erp.api.fonepay.scheduled_process_unprocessed_qrs` and confirm status resolution.
 3. Run `finalize_payment_from_ws(tx_name)` twice and confirm only one `Payment Entry` exists.
 4. Use `/jsapp/qrpay-admin` to process selected or all unprocessed; confirm summary and statuses.